 Course Offerings

-For Fall 2020, all Anthropology courses will be offered remotely.
-Please check with the course professor to find out about meeting times and method (synchronous, asynchronous, hybrid).
-Below is a list of proposed classes for Fall 2020 and Spring 2021.
+For Fall 2022, all Anthropology courses will be offered in person.
+Please check with the Graduate Program Director for future semesters' course offerings.
 Please know that course offerings are subject to change due to a variety of factors.